Sniper: Psychological warfare

 Due to the surprise nature of sniper fire, high lethality of aimed shots and frustration at the inability to locate and counterattack snipers, sniper tactics have a significant negative effect on morale.
 Extensive use of sniper tactics can be used to induce constant stress and fear in opposing forces, making them afraid to move about or leave cover.
 In many ways, the psychological impact imposed by snipers is quite similar to those of landmines, booby-traps, and IEDs (constant threat, high "per event" lethality, inability to strike back).

 Historically, captured snipers are often summarily executed.
 This happened during World War I and World War II; for example, the second Biscari Massacre was when 36 suspected snipers were lined up and executed on 14 July 1943.

-As a result, if a sniper is in imminent danger of capture, he may discard any items (sniper rifle, laser rangefinder, etc.) which might indicate his status as a sniper.
-The risk of captured snipers being summarily executed is explicitly referred to in Chapter 6 of US Army doctrine document FM 3-060.11 entitled "SNIPER AND COUNTERSNIPER TACTICS, TECHNIQUES, AND PROCEDURES":
+The risk of captured snipers being summarily executed is explicitly referred to in Chapter 6 of US Army doctrine document FM 3-060.11 entitled "Sniper and Countersniper Tactics, Techniques, and Procedures":

 Historically, units that suffered heavy and continual casualties from urban sniper fire and were frustrated by their inability to strike back effectively often have become enraged.
 Such units may overreact and violate the laws of land warfare concerning the treatment of captured snipers.
 This tendency is magnified if the unit has been under the intense stress of urban combat for an extended time.
 It is vital that commanders and leaders at all levels understand the law of land warfare and understand the psychological pressures of urban warfare.
 It requires strong leadership and great moral strength to prevent soldiers from releasing their anger and frustration on captured snipers or civilians suspected of sniping at them.

-The negative reputation and perception of snipers can be traced back to the American Revolution, when American "Marksmen" intentionally targeted British officers, an act considered uncivilized by the British Army at the time (this reputation was cemented during the Battle of Saratoga, when Benedict Arnold allegedly ordered his marksmen to target British General Simon Fraser, an act that won the battle and French support).
+The negative reputation and perception of snipers can be traced back to the American Revolution, when American marksmen intentionally targeted British officers, an act considered uncivilized by the British Army at the time.
 The British side used specially selected sharpshooters as well, often German Hessians.